 They have programs in the summer and are currently hiring undergraduate and graduate students as counselors and teachers.
 The locations for the programs are at NYU-Poly MAGNET, JCC in Manhattan, and here at Pace University!
 For more information on the programs you can go to the Tech Kids Unlimited website http://www.techkidsunlimited.org/programs/.
 For more information on jobs or if you just want to volunteer and get experience with working with these amazing kids you can email Beth Rosenberg at Beth@TechKidsUnlimited.org.

-When thinking about a future career, whether they are a students or a graduates, many people want to work in something that helps others.
+When thinking about a future career, whether they are students or graduates, many people want to work in something that helps others.
 Many people want to make a difference in their community or in their country.
 The men who visited pace university on March 25th do just that.
 Clarence Wardell and Christopher Wong work in the Presidential Innovation Fellowship.
 These fellows work with actual agents in the U.S government to think of new projects that improve the economy and the lives of citizens.

 A current project they are working on is called Open Data.
 The Blue Button Initiative is a part of this.
 The Blue Button Initiative is a project where the Heath care industry and the federal government have come together to make it easier for veterans to access their medical records when they need them.
 Now over a million veterans and non veterans use it.
 Another part of Open Data, is OpenFDA.
 This allows the public to have access to data from the Food and Drug Association, including medication error reports.